 Dr. Taylor Shelton is an Assistant Professor in the Department of Geosciences at Mississippi State University.
 Broadly-trained as a human geographer, Dr. Shelton’s work combines critical socio-spatial theory and GIS in order to understand — and challenge — urban inequalities.
-In particular, his work focuses on how mapping and data visualization can be used to develop alternative understandings of urban social and spatial processes, especially as it relates to questions of housing, segregation and neighborhood change.
+In particular, his work focuses on how mapping and data visualization can be used to develop alternative understandings of urban social and spatial processes, especially as it relates to issues of housing speculation, property ownership and neighborhood segregation.

 Prior to joining Mississippi State in 2017, Dr. Shelton held appointments as a visiting scholar in the Department of Geography at the University of Kentucky and as a postdoctoral fellow in the Center for Urban Innovation at the Georgia Institute of Technology.
 Dr. Shelton earned BA and MA degrees in geography from the University of Kentucky and his PhD from the Graduate School of Geography at Clark University.